 For People With Disability

-Pre-hearing tours for people with a disability or vulnerability
+Pre-hearing tours for people with a disability or additional needs

 Hearing and speech impaired clients